feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ## STEP 3 — STUDY THE CREATOR'S VOICE

 This step has two parts. **Part A is the pre-loaded baseline** — documented mechanics from prior analysis that carry forward into every script for this creator.
 Read it fully before touching the reference transcript. **Part B is the live transcript study** — apply it to the new reference material and note any corrections or additions to the baseline.
-If the live transcript contradicts the baseline on any point, the live transcript wins.
+If the live transcript contradicts the baseline on any point, the live transcript wins and the correction is logged as a **permanent baseline update** that carries forward into all future scripts for this creator, not just this one.

 ---